ritmoHung/Arcaea-4.0-Decrypt/README.md

 # Arcaea-4.0-Decrypt
-A python script written to decode ciphers from an ARG event hosted by Arcaea.
+A python script written to decode ciphers from an ARG event hosted by Arcaea in 2022.

 Includes another script that allows user to create cipher using the same table.